(ED; Impotence; Male Erectile Disorder)

 ED may be caused by:

 A vacuum device pulls blood into the penis.
-A band will then be placed around the penis to keep the erection.
-A vacuum device may include:
+A band is placed around the penis to keep the erection.

 Family Doctor—American Academy of Family Physicians